tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 2. _Optional_: Perform the **Auxiliary Regression**
    1. Square the residuals from Step 1 and regress these squared residuals on the original independent variables.
-   2. The benefit of taken this step is identification of the variable(s) causing heteroskedasticity.
+   2. The benefit of taking this step is the identification of the variable(s) causing heteroskedasticity.

 {{<katex>}}
 \hat{u}{^2} = c_0 +c_1 x_1 +... + c_k x_k + \epsilon_i